Squirrel Pest Control Milton Keynes, Bletchley & Newport Pagnell

 - They dig holes in lawns to bury food.

-- Damage to trees in Forestry, Woodlands and Parks from stripping off bark which can lead to weakening, misshape of and even death of trees.
+- Damage to trees includes stripping off bark which can lead to weakening, misshape of and even the death of trees.

 Squirrel Pest Control Methods